bhatshakran/musicfy/README.md

 A single page web React app which utilizes the [Keycloak javascript adapter](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter) and [Shazam API](https://rapidapi.com/apidojo/api/shazam/) for fetching music tracks.
 You can create playlists, add songs to favourites and also search for songs.

+**IMPORTANT:You will need an .env file wherein you are going to add your shazam(music api) client key.
+Otherwise the app wont be able to function.**

 Docker compose is used to start react app(node-16) and Keycloak.
 Once its running you now can experiment with the React code and learn about Keycloak features using its administration UI.